Markov Kernels Local Aggregation for Noise Vanishing Distribution Sampling: Supplementary Material

-We recall that since $P$ is a Markov operator, $\Sp(P)\subset(-1,1)$.
-Hence, the larger the spectral gap $(\gamma(P)\nearrow 1)$, the faster the convergence.
 Getting the analytical expression of $\gamma(P)$ and $\gamma(P_\lambda^\ast)$ is challenging.
 Instead of calculating the eigenvectors of the transition matrices $P$ and $P_\lambda^\ast$, we resort to the folded versions of those Markov chains in the same spirit as the proof of Proposition \ref{prop:hypercube:1}.
 Indeed, the resulting transition matrices on the folded space $\Yset=\{1,2,\ldots,2d+1\}$ are pentadiagonal and this facilitates the derivation of their spectrum.
+This is exploited at step 4 of our proof.